wppbav/bavapi-sdk-python/docs/usage/basic.md

 `bavapi` provides reference classes to make API queries easier to construct.

 These reference classes must be generated on your machine after installation.
-Please follow the instructions in the [Installation](../getting-started/installation.md#installing-bavapi-reference-classes) section.
+Please follow the instructions in the [Installing Reference Classes](../getting-started/reference-classes.md) section.

 The following reference classes are available: